gutswright/documents/resume/specific_applications/qualtrics/cover_letter.typ

 Dear Hiring Manager,

-I am excited to apply for the position of #EmphasizedWord("Software Engineer I- PAAS.")
+I am excited to apply for the position of #EmphasizedWord("System Developer III- ServiceNow.")
 As an engineer I love hard challenges and thrive when challenged to deliver the best results.

 In my current role as an #EmphasizedWord[Automation Engineer] at System8, I’ve developed and deployed tools and workflows to manage complex financial data pipelines.
 Using #EmphasizedWord[PowerShell, Dagster, and Airflow,] I orchestrate daily data refreshes for over #EmphasizedWord[150 ticker symbols,] then visualize results through #EmphasizedWord[Streamlit] dashboards.
 Each application is deployed via Terraform to #EmphasizedWord[Google Cloud Platform,] ensuring consistency and scalability.